 BANGOR COASTAL CHALLENGE

-A 60 mile circumnavigation of the Ards Peninsula may seem as daunting to a non-cyclist as 12510455_948877141874049_368258689331447351_nscaling the North face of Mount Everest, but this could not be further from the truth.
+A 60 mile circumnavigation of the Ards Peninsula may seem as daunting to a non-cyclist as scaling the North face of Mount Everest, but this could not be further from the truth.
 It is certainly is a long way but then it isn’t called a Challenge for nothing and is easily within the grasp of anyone willing to give it a go.
 Having started in 2001, hosted by North Down CC, the Bangor Coastal Challenge was considered to be one of the first sportives of its kind in Ireland.
 Due to its popularity and being limited to 1000 riders, it always ends up oversubscribed.

 Those of us who regularly cycle around the Peninsula take it for granted and probably do not fully appreciate what we have on our doorstep.
 A route that has the sea on one side with views across to Scotland, and countryside on the other it really does rank as one of the best in the British Isles.